South Carolina Academic Standards Alignment | Orbit Earth Expo

 Kindergarten

-K.E.3A.
-Conceptual Understanding: Weather is a combination of sunlight, wind, snow or rain, and temperature in a particular region at a particular time.
-Scientists measure weather conditions to describe and record the weather and to notice patterns over time.
-Plants and animals (including humans) respond to different weather conditions in different ways.
+ESS2.D: Weather is the combination of sunlight, wind, snow, or rain, and temperature in a particular region at a particular time.
+People measure these conditions to describe and record the weather and to notice patterns over time.

 Back to the top